Jump to section:

 4. Click the Download button near the top right of the screen.

-screenshot of the occurrences results page, showing the download button in the top right
+the occurrences results page, showing the download button in the top right

 5. Choose a download type - Occurrence records, Species checklist, or Species field guide.